silverstripe-archive/legacytablefields/README.md

 legacytablefields
 =================

-Module containing legacy TableListField, ComplexTableField, TableField.
-These were removed in SilverStripe 3.1
+Module containing legacy TableListField, ComplexTableField, TableField, FileList, HasOneComplexTableField, HasManyComplexTableField and ManyManyComplexTableField.

+These classes were removed in SilverStripe 3.1, and are superseded by GridField.